Ledger-Donjon/pystages/docs/vectors.rst

 The `position` property of stage instances return a detached :class:`pystages.Vector`.
-Modifying the returned vector does not move the stage, so the following code does not work as intented:
+Modifying the returned vector does not move the stage, so the following code does not work as intended:

 .. code-block:: python